briantilley/cuda_h264_decode/README.md

 # NOTICE

-At the time of writing this, I'm refactoring cuda_h264_decode in the [briantilley/computer-vision](https://github.com/briantilley/computer-vision).
+At the time of writing this, I'm refactoring cuda_h264_decode in [briantilley/computer-vision](https://github.com/briantilley/computer-vision).
 The new version will be more modular and simpler to use/modify, so I recommend starting there for code to extend and use in your work.

 # cuda_h264_decode
 Created as a self-reference for h264 decoding on NVIDIA GPUs using the NVCUVID API.